LIT-Protocol/chain-signatures/README.md

-# Lit Protocol ChainSignatures example
+# Using Lit for Chain Signatures

 An example of how to use Lit Protocol's Automation to forward transactions from any source chain to any destination chain.